 PETG: When PLA won't do, PETG is another non-toxic material with better mechanical properties.
 PETG is able to withstand moderately high temperatures and is much better suited to applications requiring long term stress.
 It’s also quite springy, and comparatively low friction, so it’s good for parts that clip together.
 One issue with PETG is its poor impact strength, meaning sudden sharp knocks can cause cracks.
 Colour options are black, white, red and translucent, subject to availability.

 ABS: For tough and higher temperature applications, ABS is a good choice.
 It has better impact strength than PETG, although less springy and higher friction.
 We can chemically smooth and seal the surface of ABS, which is good for mold making.
 The downside of ABS is that it can be degraded by sunlight, so outdoor parts would need to be painted, which then makes it a good choice for automotive parts.
 Colour options are black & white, subject to availability.

-Flex: We have flexible material that can be used to make seals and other elastic parts.
-It’s expensive, but because parts using flex are generally small it’s not prohibitive, and for difficult to find seal replacements it makes good sense.
-Colour is red, subject to availability.
+Flex: We have flexible and semi-flexible TPU materials where non-rigid plastic is required.
+These materials are expensive, but because parts using flex are generally small it’s not prohibitive, and for difficult to find flexible seals replacements or semi flexible covers and straps, it makes good sense.
+Colour is black or white, subject to availability.

 Others: We usually have a number of specialist materials available and can order others, so if the choices above don’t fit your application, give us a call.

 General purpose silicone suited to general, non-food applications such as soap molds or resin parts.
 Comes in blue/green.

 Food grade, high temperature silicone.
 Great for chocolates, cakes and other edibles, It’s quite expensive.
 Comes in pink.